 Obedience training is the essential foundation, but you can also have fun while relieving boredom in your pup by teaching him cool dog tricks.
 They don’t have to be “useful” tasks (this falls more under canine obedience training), but new tricks are a fun way for you and your dog to fight off that boredom.

 18. Head Out for a Game of Fetch

-A game of fetch at the local enclosed dog area, a park where dogs are allowed or even in your backyard is a great way for your dog to burn off that pent up energy and subsequently that boredom.
-Even if you’re low on energy, you can use a dog ball launcher like ChuckIt! or Nerf throw the ball while sitting down.
+A game of fetch at the local enclosed dog area, a park where dogs are allowed, or even in your backyard is a great way for your dog to burn off that pent-up energy and subsequently that boredom.
+Even if you’re low on energy, you can use a dog ball launcher like ChuckIt! or Nerf to throw the ball while sitting down.

 19. Invest in a Snuffle Mat

 If you haven’t heard of the snuffle mat for pets yet you should take a look at this Pet Arena Snuffle Mat that’s available through Amazon.
 Used for mealtimes and for brain stimulation in dogs, all you need to do is hide some tasty treats or kibble in the tall fibers of the mat and let your dog’s natural foraging instinct take over.

 If you have to work and your dog is getting bored at home alone, treat tossing cameras is a fun way to stay connected and keep your dog busy.
 Depending on the camera, some have screens, microphones, and even essential oils to keep your pup engaged.
 We've tested many dog cameras before, but we particularly liked Furbo and Petcube – both allow you to check in with your dog via video feed.